reliablerascal/snow-clearance/README.md

 ## Key Findings
 My key findings for Part I are as follows:
 * <strong>3-1-1 complaints</strong> about unshoveled sidewalks are concentrated on the North Side.
-Lincoln Square ranks first with an average of fifty-seven complaints per 10,000 residents each year between 2019 and 2023.
-South and West Side communities have the fewest, with West Pullman last at only two complaints per 10,000 residents.
+   * **Lincoln Square** ranks first with an average of fifty-seven complaints per 10,000 residents each year between 2019 and 2023.
+   * South and West Side communities have the fewest, with **West Pullman** last at only two complaints per 10,000 residents.
 * Preliminary analysis of Department of Administrative Hearings <strong>snow clearance fines</strong> data shows eight of the ten community areas with the most hearings for fines per capita are on the South Side.
-Englewood, which ranks forty-ninth in 3-1-1 complaints, had the most administrative hearings per capita since 2019, and the highest amount of fines levied.
-Lincoln Square, which ranks first in 3-1-1 complaints, was twenty-second in administrative hearing dockets per capita.
+   * **Englewood**, which ranks forty-ninth in 3-1-1 complaints, had the most administrative hearings per capita since 2019, and the highest amount of fines levied.
+   * **Lincoln Square**, which ranks first in 3-1-1 complaints, was twenty-second in administrative hearing dockets per capita.

 ## Data sources
 |Data Source|Description|